-The following differences between Artix 4.x/5.0-C++ and Artix 3.0 might affect any existing Artix consumers:
+The following differences between Artix 4.x/5.x-C++ and Artix 3.0 might affect any existing Artix consumers:

-- Locator WSDL operation name changes were made in compliance with the wrapped doc-literal convention. - Artix switched from using a proprietary reference format to using the standard WS Addressing endpoint reference format. - Locator consumers are now configured to load the locator_client plug-in.
+- Locator WSDL operation names were changed in compliance with the wrapped doc-literal convention. - Artix switched from using a proprietary reference format to using the standard WS_Addressing endpoint reference format. - Locator consumers are now configured to load the locator_client plug-in.
 This plug-in takes over the tasks of creating a proxy to the target service.
 These tasks were formerly the responsibility of consumer code.

-For WS-Addressing migration information, see the chapters "Endpoint References" in Developing Artix Applications in C++, or "Using Endpoint References" in Developing Artix Applications with JAX RPC.
+For WS-Addressing migration information, see the chapters "Endpoint References" in Developing Artix Applications in C++.